-If you're an undocumented student, you're not eligible for federal financial aid.
-We advise you to not fill out a Free Application for Federal Student Aid (FAFSA).
-Instead, you can apply for financial aid with the Alternative Application for Illinois Financial Aid.
+Undocumented students are not eligible for federal financial aid and therefore do not have a need to fill out the Free Application for Federal Student Aid (FAFSA).
+Instead, undocumented students can apply for financial aid with the Alternative Application for Illinois Financial Aid.
 There are also many scholarships you can apply to receive.

-If you're a U.S. citizen whose parents are undocumented but file income taxes with an ITIN, you can fill out a FAFSA.
+If you're a U.S. citizen whose parents are undocumented but file income taxes with an Individual Taxpayer Identification Number (ITIN), you can fill out a FAFSA.
 For more information, contact the Financial Aid and Scholarship Office.

 We understand that everyone's situation is unique.
 For assistance, contact Sandy López, Ph.D., at slopez1@niu.edu.